zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

 * A Chrome browser

 ## Task 1: Create an Instance of Visual Builder
-Provision a service instance of Visual Builder to host apps created in Visual Builder Studio.
-The Visual Builder instance serves as the runtime environment for the web app that you will create in Visual Builder Studio.
-You must provision the Visual Builder instance first, so you have it available for selection when you create a project in Visual Builder Studio.
+Provision a service instance of Visual Builder to host apps created in VB Studio.
+The Visual Builder instance serves as the runtime environment for the web app that you will create in VB Studio.
+You must provision the Visual Builder instance first, so you have it available for selection when you create a project in VB Studio.

 1. On the Oracle Cloud Get Started page, click the menu in the upper left corner to display the services you can provision: